simonkrenger/k8s-isolation/README.md

 ## forkbomb

 The `forkbomb` container runs a script that forks infinitely.
+This creates new processes, potentially affecting other workload by using up system resources.

 ## cpuload